musabgulfam/mqtt-motor-backend/README.md

 - Future: `users` → `device_data` (One-to-Many)

 **Notes:**
-- Currently only `users` table exists
+- Currently only `users` table exists with role support
 - Motor requests are handled in-memory (queue system)
 - Device data could be stored in database for persistence
 - All timestamps use SQLite's built-in datetime functions